tinacms/tina.io/content/docs/migrations/upgrading-to-usetina.md

 ## The introduction of `useTina`

-`useTina` allows devs to register forms, and setup contextual editing on a page-level, rather than having to pass everything through the root `<TinaCMS>` provider
+`useTina` allows devs to register forms, and setup visual editing on a page-level, rather than having to pass everything through the root `<TinaCMS>` provider

 ### Example implementation